 Awareness in your city or town can be a big problem, especially if you are a smaller department.
 Budgets can be tight, time is valuable, and the staff just don’t have the resources to effectively run a major marketing campaign, right?
 WRONG!
 As young professionals, we have lived our entire professional career with social media and understand the power that it has.
 The best part is, it’s FREE, and all you have to do is take the time to work it.

 When I came to Lexington two years ago, we had a social media presence, but it was very disjointed — no voice, no vision, and needed help.
 People were there, and wanted to hear from us, but we had to make time to engage them.
-In the past two years, we have grown our likes from 1,300 to 3,000+ in a city of only 17,000 (shameless plug — give us a like!).
+In the past two years, we have grown our likes from 1,300 to 3,000+ in a city of only 17,000.
 There is no secret formula, but here are some tips and tricks to help you improve your social media presence.

 - Take advantage of free stuff.
 Need cool photos to use?
 Pixabay and Unsplash are two FREE stock photo sites that have high quality pictures.
 Want to make professional looking posts?
 Try Canva, a FREE site that gives you all kinds of social media templates for posts, covers, etc. and more.
 Need more ideas?
 Check out Hubspot for marketing ideas and links.
 Go on NRPA Connect and the NRPA YPN group on Facebook and ask questions of other people in the field — there are tons of free resources out there.